zhongguohaomao/devops/dev-env.md

 ### install clang

-sufficient memery is needed(at least 8G maybe), or some error will occur(collect2: fatal error: ld terminated with signal 9)
+sufficient memory is needed(at least 8G maybe), or some error will occur(collect2: fatal error: ld terminated with signal 9)

 centos, update gcc to 5.3